-Budget Director under President Reagan, then partner at private-equity firm Blackstone Group, and author of bestseller THE GREAT DEFORMATION: THE CORRUPTION OF CAPITALISM IN AMERICA, David Stockman makes mincemeat of the Hilton Hotels LBO by Blackstone (yup, the very firm where he used to be a partner) during the Fed-induced LBO craze.
+By David Stockman, Budget Director under President Reagan, then partner at private-equity firm Blackstone Group, is the author of THE GREAT DEFORMATION: THE CORRUPTION OF CAPITALISM IN AMERICA:

 The very idea that LBOs can carry massive debt loads that never have to be paid down defies the historical first principles of leveraged buyouts.
 It was once taken as axiomatic that any buyout deal lacking a realistic five-year plan to materially ramp down its initial LBO debt was destined to fail.